A Convincing Bargain

 ‘No!
 How do you know Kenny?
 I did a thorough background check on him after his death.
 He lived in a remote island before he came here.
 He hardly knew anyone and lived a reclusive life.
 There’s no way you know him.
 Who sent you?’
 I grew uncomfortable as his stance got more and more offensive.
 Kenny’s murder was probably one of the very few blotches on his perfect record with this perfect town and the mention of his name had seemingly hit a nerve.

 ‘Wait a second.
 I know that the thieves guild was re-established since the cold war.
 They’ve established strongholds throughout the Western Kingdom.
 Don’t tell me you got back into the guild.’
-He paused and stared at me for a moment while my resolute silence gave him the answer to his questions.
+He paused and stared at me for a moment and my resolute silence gave him the answer to his questions.
 ‘You’re a scout for the guild, aren’t you?’
 I remained unshaken throughout.
 Neither did I respond nor did I react.
 I could talk my way out of a situation like this with most people but fooling someone as smart and well-connected like Mikhail wasn’t something I could manage.
 This was the time for negotiation, not deception.
 An alpha merchant like him wants to cut the best deal possible and I had to come up with the best bargain if I wanted a way out of this.

 ‘A lot of steps had to be taken.
-Firstly, we made it so that going out of the town was frowned upon if you weren’t a merchant.
+Firstly, we made it so that going out of the town was restricted if you weren’t a merchant.
 Then the merchants were asked to hide the truth about the suffering of the world outside, even from their own families.
 We understood what was at stake here.
 We had to keep the circle small so we kept other people from trading outside.
 We always had enough money so we created all kinds of jobs here so that every single person had something to do without having to leave town.
 We hired guards and maids that we didn’t need.
 Hired accountants, bankers and bureaucrats that we could do without.
 We made this town completely self-sufficient.
 Everyone has a job and everyone is wealthy.’

 ‘We also have very planned and careful trade expeditions when we venture outside.
 It’s a smoke and mirrors expedition where we make plenty of diversions and keep circling around to hide the location of our place.
 Our caravans are heavily armed so we have never faced an ambush either.’

 ‘Listen Mikhail.
 None of us in the guild ever suspected that this town would still have the greens.
 Judging from the placement of a small town in a position so awkward in the maps, we expected it to be a wasteland.
 I was shocked to the core when I walked in here.
-It didn’t take me long to understand what was going on here and as you might know, I have good reason to feel the presence of the soul compared to most people.
+It didn’t take me long to deduce what was going on here and as you might know, I have good reason to feel the presence of the soul compared to most people.
 I knew what was at stake here.
 What you have here is beautiful and important and it needs to be protected.
 I understand that.
 Now, if you kill me or keep me locked up, it won’t be long before a follow-up party shows up.
 Trust me, they won’t be too easy to capture and squeeze.
 Their duty is to observe and report back to the guild and that will attract a lot of attention.
 Not the kind of attention you need.’

+His face seemed to get even paler.
 I had laid down the stakes for him and it was time to make the offer.
 ‘I don’t want the guild to ever set foot here.
 I know it’s absurd to ask this as a thief, but give me a chance.
 Let me try and take their attention elsewhere.
 I can’t guarantee you total success but even today I am a top member in the guild and my voice is taken seriously.’
 There was no collateral that I could offer but I couldn’t give him anything more than basic assurance.
 ‘This place is much more than a chest to be looted.
 This place is the future of the world.
 I’ve seen too much despair in this world and I don’t want to see the innocuous people here to have to face the same fate.’

 I stood up and walked up to him.
 I placed my hand on his shoulder and assured him.
 ‘Consider me a part of your mission Mikhail.
 The guild is my family but I’ll even face them if I have to protect this place.
 Only a few people know about my venture here and I’ll do whatever it takes to ensure their silence.
 Let me go and deal with the situation.
 I just have one request.
 Grant the Forrests’ permission to leave this place.’
 A million thoughts ran through his head as soon as he heard my offer.